Align Your Goals With Your Vision to Boost Your Team Performance

 Share This Post:

+Are your team’s goals aligned with a shared vision?
+As Yogi Berra said, “If you don’t know where you are going, you might wind up someplace else.”
+Taking time to look at the big picture and where you’re going will save you time in the long run.
 In our book, Full Steam Ahead!
 Unleash the Power of Vision, Ken Blanchard and I explain that “Vision is knowing who you are, where you’re going, and what will guide your journey.”

 “Who you are” is your purpose, your reason for existence.
 “Where you’re going” is a picture of what it looks like when you are fulfilling your purpose.
-“What will guide your journey” are your values, how you proceed as you go forward.
+“What will guide your journey” are your values, and how you proceed as you go forward.

 When goals are not connected to a clear purpose and values, people often work at cross-purposes with each other, not “rowing in the same direction.”

 A vision that stems from your team’s values and beliefs generates a tremendous amount of excitement and commitment.
-Team members see themselves as part of a larger whole and they see where they fit in.
+Team members see themselves as part of a larger whole, and they see where they fit in.
 Day-to-day activities have more meaning because it is clear how they make a real contribution to the team.

-Leaders spend less time managing others and day-to-day crises and have more time focusing on planning and big picture issues.
+Leaders spend less time managing others and day-to-day crises and have more time focusing on planning and big-picture issues.

-And because everyone knows they each desire the same result and share the same values, they can act more independently without concern for competing self-interest, creativity flourishes ,and there is a greater level of trust.
+And because everyone knows they each desire the same result and share the same values, they can act more independently without concern for competing self-interest, creativity flourishes, and there is a greater level of trust.

 3 Tips to Align Goals With Your Vision